bioFAM/MOFA/README.md

 **(Q) I hate R, can I do MOFA only with Python?**
 Nop.
 You can use Python to train the model, see [this template script](https://github.com/bioFAM/MOFA/blob/master/mofapy/run/python_template.py).
 However, we currently do not provide downstream analysis functions in Python.
 We strongly recommend that you use our MOFA R package for this.

-**(Q) How many factors should I use?**
+**(Q) How many factors should I learn?**
 Similar to Principal Component Analysis and other latent variable models, this is a hard question to answer.
 It depends on the data set and the aim of the analysis.
-As a general rule, the bigger the data set, the higher the number of factors that you will retrieve, and the less the variance that will be explained per factor.
-If you want to get an overview on the major sources of variability then use a small number of factors (K<=15).
+If you want to get an overview on the major sources of variability then use a small number of factors (K<=10).
 If you want to capture small sources of variability, for example to do imputation or eQTL mapping, then go for a large number of factors (K>25).

 **(Q) How many samples do I need?**
 At least more than 15.
-Otherwise the model will not generate meaningful results.

 **(Q) Can MOFA automatically learn the number of factors?**
 Yes, but the user needs to specify a minimum value of % variance explained.
 Then, MOFA will actively remove factors (during training) that explain less than the specified amount of variance.